 Too often keeping patients alive gets in the way of helping them as they approach death.
 Dr. Pauline Chen shares her experiences as a medical student and transplant surgeon and how they’ve shaped the way she practices medicine.

-The Lost White Tribe: Scientists, Explorers, and the Theory that Changed a Continent (Oxford University Press, 2016).
+Michael F. Robinson is professor of history at Hillyer College, University of Hartford.
+He's the author of The Coldest Crucible: Arctic Exploration and American Culture (University of Chicago Press, 2006) and The Lost White Tribe: Scientists, Explorers, and the Theory that Changed a Continent (Oxford University Press, 2016).
 He's also the host of the podcast Time to Eat the Dogs, a weekly podcast about science, history, and exploration.